-As we continue to look back at major developments in the industry as reported by Labels & Labeling over the last 40 years, we revisit where Tony Bath of the European Flexographic Technical Association saw flexo printing technology heading at the end of the 20th Century*.
+As we continue to look back at major developments in the industry as reported by Labels & Labeling over the last 40 years, this article from 1998 saw Tony Bath of the European Flexographic Technical Association look at where flexo printing technology was heading at the end of the 20th Century*.

 The next time that you pay a visit to a supermarket or department store, take a look at the graphics and packaging being used to display manufacturers’ products.
 The quality of both design and reproduction is superb, but what is more the majority of it is now printed flexo.
 Tracing the history of this meteoric rise to the present heights of flexo, several aspects need consideration.